Paul D. Murray

 Paul D. Murray is a British theologian.
 He is currently Professor of Systematic Theology at Durham University's Department of Theology and Religion, and he is the founding Dean-Director of Durham's Centre for Catholic Studies (CCS), the only established academic unit dedicated to Catholic studies located within a British public institution.
 A prolific author and editor, he was Treasurer of the Society for the Study of Theology (2003–2005), President of the Catholic Theological Association of Great Britain (2012–2014) and he has also worked with the American Academy of Religion, the world's largest scholarly organisation in the field.
 He was an editor of Concilium International from 2006 to 2011.
 Since 2011 and 2012 respectively he has collaborated with the Holy See in Anglican-Roman Catholic dialogue and on the Vatican's Justice and Peace committee.

 Early life and education

-Paul Murray was born to Roman Catholic parents of Irish descent.
-As a student at Durham University (1983–1988) he graduated with a B.A. in Theology and then an M.Litt with research on the soteriology of Karl Rahner.
+Murray is of Irish descent.
+He studied at Durham University, where he graduated with a B.A. in Theology in 1986.
+He then completed an M.Litt with research on the soteriology of Karl Rahner in 1988.

 His doctorate at Cambridge (1993–1996) addressed contemporary American pragmatist thought and contemporary theology.
 This resulted in a number of published papers and, in 2004, the book Reason, Truth and Theology in Pragmatist Perspective.